DentonJC/cobs/README.md

 # COBS
 Classification of biochemical sequences

-The project goal is to develop a framework for the classification of biochemical sequences using tools from the scikit-learn package and other models like LSTM or Sequence-to-Sequence, which shows a good result on text strings.
+The project goal is to develop a framework for the classification of biochemical sequences.
 Working with sequences like fasta will be the subject of study.

 Models available:
 - KNN (knn)